 A. No. JIA is a tuition free, public school.

 Q. Will my child have opportunities to connect with classmates?

 A. Yes, monthly activities are planned and organized through JIA such as enrichment activities and field trips.
 Additionally, all students have live interaction weekly within their virtual classrooms.

 Q. Does my child have to come on campus for classes?

 A. No, students are welcome to take courses on campus, or they can take 100% of their schooling online.
 All full time students are expected to report to campus for scheduled school state assessments.

 Q. Can students participate in school activities at Jenison?

-A. Yes, students may participate in school sports, clubs, groups, music & performing arts, homecoming activities, etc.
+A. Yes.
+Full time students may participate in school sports, clubs, groups, music & performing arts, homecoming activities, etc.